-The report errs in two other crucial ways on pornography that are significant pastoral concern.
+The report errs in two other crucial ways on pornography that are of significant pastoral concern.
 First, it thankfully acknowledges that women consume pornography, but again focuses primarily on the effect viewing pornography has women (pg.
 43, 50, 56; it makes them feel bad).
 Their shame of viewing it and the pressure exerted by men on women to have them view it are the overwhelming subjects addressed for women who view pornography.
 Yet, 32% of pornography users are women, and 57% view it primarily for personal arousal (Barna, pg.
 143; for men it is 66%).
 The report spends a massive amount of space discussing the way pornography alters the way men see women, and reprimands men for the sin of demeaning women.
 The report appropriately castigates men for their usage of pornography, but never acknowledges that ~20% of pornography users are women who are viewing it for sexual pleasure and that these women are objectifying men and need to repent as much as their male counterparts.
 This is a gender imbalance of there ever was one, and removes the moral agency from women.
 Pastors need to be able to confront women, not only men, for the sin of pornography.
 Women who consume pornography are not only victims, but victimizers, and need to repent.